 We built support for Windows catalog files into Privilege Guard 2.5 (Edit: now Defendpoint) and the screenshot below highlights the publisher for timedate.cpl being identified as “Microsoft Windows” on Windows 7, even though the applet is not signed directly by Microsoft.
 On Windows XP the publisher will be set to “Microsoft Windows Publisher” for operating system binaries.

 To understand the power of this capability, you could just as easily create a single rule to match any application binary that is signed by “Microsoft Windows”.
-This would be an extremely effective and secure way to whitelist all of the binaries that are part of the operating system, which would also include all future Windows updates.
+This would be an extremely effective and secure way to allow list all of the binaries that are part of the operating system, which would also include all future Windows updates.

 So if you’ve ever wondered why the operating system files are not signed by Microsoft, now you know why, but more importantly I hope I have shown how application control solutions can provide a secure approach to identifying operating system binaries, which will require little to no maintenance of policies.